jakemcc/jakemccrary.com/source/_posts/2020-05-02-how-to-be-alerted-when-a-long-running-process-finishes.markdown

 Has some variation of the above happened to you?

-It doesn't happen to me anymore because now my computer yells at me when long running processes finish.
+It doesn't happen to me anymore because now my computer tells me when any long running process finishes.
 This might sound annoying but it is great.
-I no longer feel guilty for dropping into Slack and can immediately get back to the task at hand when the process I'm waiting for finishes.
+I no longer feel guilty for dropping into Slack and can immediately get back to the task at hand as soon the process finishes.

-I've done this by building on my setup for showing the [runtime of the previous command in my prompt](/blog/2020/04/21/using-bash-preexec-for-monitoring-the-runtime-of-your-last-command/).
+I've done this by enhancing on my setup for showing the [runtime of the previous command in my prompt](/blog/2020/04/21/using-bash-preexec-for-monitoring-the-runtime-of-your-last-command/).
 You don't have to read that article for the rest of this one to make sense, but you should because it shows you how to add a very useful feature to your prompt.

-Below is the code that makes my computer tell me when it finishes any command that takes longer than 30 seconds.
+Below is the code that causes my computer to tell me when it finishes running commands that takes longer than 30 seconds.
 It is found in my `~/.bashrc`.
-An explanation follows the code snippet
+An explanation follows the code snippet.

 ```bash
 # Using https://github.com/rcaloras/bash-preexec